Cyanomous/Cyanomous/README.md

-<h2 align="center">👋 Heyo!</h2>
+<h2 align="center">👋 Hello!</h2>
 I'm **Cyanomous** servant to the nation that is Cyan, never herd of it?
 Then you my friend have been left in the dark.

-I know Python, a bit of html and css!
-I make goodish vector art, code goodish stuff, and like goodish books!
+- 🔭 I’m currently working on [Cyanmaton](https://cyanomous.github.io/cyanmaton/invite)
+- 🌱 I’m currently learning Python, HTML, CSS, and hopefully Javascript
+- 😄 Pronouns: He, Him, They, Them
+- ⚡ Fun fact: Python is a snek
 <!--
 <a href="https://discord.gg/petEegPatJ" target="blank"><img src="https://shields.io/badge/join_my-discord-7289DA?logo=discord&style=for-the-badge" alt="discord.gg/petEegPatJ"/></a>
 -->